phil65/githarbor/README.md

     print("This feature is not supported by this repository provider")
 ```

-!!! note "Feature Support"
+> [!NOTE]
-    Not all features are supported by all platforms.
+> Not all features are supported by all platforms.
 Operations that aren't supported will raise `FeatureNotSupportedError`.

-!!! tip "Rate Limiting"
+> [!IMPORTANT]
-    Be mindful of API rate limits when making many requests.
+> Be mindful of API rate limits when making many requests.
 Consider implementing retries and delays in your code.